The Flit-GAP Cohort 3 (Fall 2023) Scholarship Onboarding for new scholars is underway.

-The Flit-GAP Cohort 2 (Fall 2022) Scholarship Application for Students is closed at FIU.
+The Flit-GAP Cohort 3 (Fall 2023) Scholarship Application for Students is closed.

 Flit-GAP Financial Assistance Benefits:

-– The Flit-GAP program will accept approximately 15 students from EACH institution and award a scholarship of up to $10,000 per year ($5K in fall semester, $5K in spring semester), maximum 4-year award.
-NOTE: The scholarship amount is limited to financial need (cannot exceed $10K per year).
+– The Flit-GAP program will accept approximately 15 students from EACH institution and award a scholarship of up to $10,000 per year ($5K in the fall semester, $5K in the spring semester), maximum 4-year award.
+NOTE: The scholarship amount is limited to financial need (cannot exceed $10K annually).

 Flit-GAP Programmatic Benefits:

-– Select a Pathway: Each student will get the opportunity to select and explore either an Internship, Research or Entrepreneurship Pathway reflecting the scholar’s interest to work for industry/government, pursue graduate studies, or work for a small company/start own business, upon graduation.
+– Select a Pathway: Each student will get the opportunity to select and explore either an Internship, Research, or Entrepreneurship Pathway reflecting the scholar’s interest in working for industry/government, pursuing graduate studies, or working for a small company/starting his own business, upon graduation.

 – Attend Events: Educational/Informational and Professional Development Workshops and Socials; Distinguished Speaker Events; Industry Tours; Graduate Program Showcase